dgraph-io/dgraph-docs/content/graphql/mutations/update.md

 }
 ```

-Dgraph automatically generates input and return type in the schema for the update mutation.
-Update mutation takes filter as an input to select specific objects.
-You can specify set and remove operation on fields belonging to the filtered objects.
-It returns the state of the objects after updation.
+Dgraph automatically generates input and return types in the schema for the update mutation.
+Update mutations take `filter` as an input to select specific objects.
+You can specify `set` and `remove` operations on fields belonging to the filtered objects.
+It returns the state of the objects after updating.

+{{% notice "note" %}}
+Executing an empty `remove {}` statement is equivalent to `remove *` and will delete everything for the predicate in the specified filter.
+{{% /notice %}}

 ```graphql
 updatePost(input: UpdatePostInput!): UpdatePostPayload